Søren Dosenrode

 Søren Dosenrode-Lynge is a Danish political scientist.
-Since 1994 Dosenrode has been Jean Monnet Professor of European Politics and Administration at Aalborg University, and was professor of international politics in 2012-2019.
+Since 1994 Dosenrode has been Jean Monnet Professor of European Politics and Administration at Aalborg University, and was professor of international politics in 2012–2019.
+Since 2023 he is professor of contemporary history also at Aalborg University.

 Biography

 Dosenrode holds a cand. phil.
 (M.Phil., 1987) in political science from the University of Copenhagen and a dr. phil. in political science from the University of Zürich (1992).

 From 1995 to 2000 Dosenrode was a head of studies (studieleder) in which capacity he initiated i.a. the international Master of European Studies in 1997.
 In the period 1996-2002 Dosenrode was chairman of the board of Aalborg University Press.